 ICNMC aims to bring together researchers, scientists, engineers, and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of Music Studies, and discuss the practical challenges encountered and the solutions adopted.

-March 25-26 2023 Treviso - Italy
+March 23-24, 2024 Treviso - Italy

 Stanford University, USA

 Dr. Kitty Shi is an accordionist, pianist, bagpipes player, and a music technologist.
 She received her Ph.D in Computer-Based Music Theory and Acoustics at Stanford's Center for Computer Research in Music and Acoustics (CCRMA).
 Her research interests lie in the intersection of music information retrieval and human-computer interaction.
 She is interested in user-curated computer-assisted expressive musical performances.

 She is currently a researcher at Stanford University.